albizures/vyke-dom/README.md

 ))
 ```
 > [!NOTE]
-> If any of the given queries return null the whole is considered a
+> If any of the given queries return null the whole expression is considered
-> failure, returning an Err
+> a as failure, returning an Err

 ### select
 Shortcut to selectIn using document as the container